-Usdaw wants to support its members with mental health issues and has recently launched new resources to support Reps who want to campaign in their workplace around the issue of mental health.
-Mental health problems are on the rise and lots of our Reps and officials are supporting members with anxiety, depression and other mental health conditions.
+Usdaw wants to support its members with mental health issues and has resources to support reps who want to campaign in their workplace around the issue of mental health.
+Mental health problems are on the rise and lots of our reps and officials are supporting members with anxiety, depression and other mental health conditions.

-The new campaign materials have the theme It's Good To Talk and are designed to help reps open up conversations with colleagues and reduce the stigma of talking about mental health.
+The campaign materials have the theme It's Good To Talk and are designed to help open up conversations and reduce the stigma of talking about mental health.

 For too long mental health has been a taboo subject and individuals were often, and unfairly, blamed for their condition.
 The shame and secrecy around mental health can have devastating consequences.
 Usdaw wants to change that while accepting that it is a complex and sensitive area.